-A decision recently handed down by the Full Court of the Supreme Court of South Australia, provides judicial guidance in respect of diversification of investments and classes of investments.
-The case is Jackson & Anor v Abram & Anor SASCFC 175, and involved a situation where a client, who was a systems engineering contractor sued his accountant, who was an authorised representative of the Great Southern Group.
+In Jackson & Anor v Abram & Anor SASCFC 175, the Full Court of the Supreme Court of South Australia, provided judicial guidance in respect of diversification of investments and classes of investments.
+The case involved a situation where a client, who was a systems engineering contractor sued his accountant, who was an authorised representative of the Great Southern Group.
 Since it is a decision of the full bench of a Superior Court, the case has strong persuasive authority in other States and Territories.
 In broad terms, the client Mr Jackson alleged that he made the following investments based on advice given by his accountant, Mr Abram.

 The investments and the judgement made by the Court in respect of those investments is shown below:

 Mr Jackson alleged that he suffered damages in the vicinity of $3.9 million.

 The primary reason that the Court found Mr Abram liable in respect of the 2006 and 2007 investments was that the Court found that Mr Jackson’s investments were insufficiently diversified.
 The Court held that in 2005, the investment of $15,000 in a tax effective investment, represented a relatively small proportion of the funds which Mr Jackson proposed to invest in superannuation, and accordingly, Mr Abram was not negligent and not liable in respect of that investment.